Acheyos/reading-notes/README.md

 -This covered the registry in windows.
 I admit to having no prior knowledge of it, but now understand it better as where settings for each program/application can be saved.
 All windows services use this registry, and other software may or may not use it (or use it partially for some files).

 ***Reading 09***
+This reading covered SOP's.
+While I have never created an SOP, I am familiar with the structuring and utilization of them.
 ***Reading 10***

 ***Reading 11***